wackou/smewt/src/smewt/datamodel/readme.txt

-define reverse attribute name definition (django yeah!)

-ie: person.is_person_of (role) -> person.role

 in neo4j:
  - nodes are persistent, hence always live in a graph (ie: they can't be free, unbound to a graph)
  - the ontology is defined inside the graph as well (for indexing by class)

-creating a PersistentObjectNode *REQUIRES* a PersistentGraph (context) -> should we allow it to be implicit? (nodes are automatically created in the default graph (a singleton)) -> the function addNode is a no-op (not if the node is not a PersistentObjectNode, but a simple ObjectNode)

-when creating non-persistent ObjectNode, they do not need to be in a graph it also probably doesn't make sense to put them in a default graph, because we might want to create easily nodes that live in different graphs

-adding a memObjectNode to a Neo4jObjectGraph should be possible (and thus make a deepcopy of the object)

 in fact, we have "dynamic polymorphism" in the sense that our nodes in the graph can be attributed a class at runtime depending on the properties they have.
 If there is a match, the node is considered